chordinals/chordinals/README.md

 [Chordinals](https://www.chordinals.com/) are onchain NFT's on the Chia blockchain.
 They must only use onchain URI's in the 3 NFT1 URI fields, uri's, metadata uri's and license uri's.

-# NOTE: WINDOWS BUG KNOWN AND IN PROCESS OF BEING FIXED

-Bug affects files with newlines in them.
-We'll post here once resolved.
-In the meantime, Windows users can use metadata.json's without newlines and avoid data files with newlines.
-Should have it resolved later today.

 There are two scripts, one for encoding and one for minting an individual Chordinal.
-We'll probably combine these into one script soon.

 This is an early beta release, and CLI instructions may change as we improve the code in future versions.